bkinsey808/graphql-fullstack-seed/README.md

 which will get sync'd with the server pouchdb which will get sync'd with the Postgres db.

 Subscriptions will also be handled since all the db's involved support pubsub.

-## Known issues
-Angular CLI does not currently support TypeScript 2.1 which makes it incompatible with TypeORM.
-Therefore I had to split client and server into separate projects.
-But maybe that's better to keep the client and server projects more decoupled.